VI.2.1 "As We May Think": From Vannevar

 between different sources and to recall them as often as wanted.

-a memory machine "associative indexing" 4 as
+Bush presents "associative indexing" 4 as a

-anticipated concepts for human-computer interaction.
-Machines developed
+his unrealised machine Bush anticipated concepts for human-computer interaction.

-research procedures as indispensable means.
+in contemporary research procedures as indispensable means.
 5

 At the Augmentation Research Center (Stanford Research